Course Reader – ECS 188 – Ethics in an Age of Technology

 Following some introductory remarks,

-I always show this film in the first class meeting.
+I usually show this film in the first or second class meeting.

 An Inconvenient Truth (2006).
 Presented by